-joint arrangement An arrangement of which two or more parties have joint control. joint control The contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control. joint operation A joint arrangement whereby the parties that have joint control of the arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement. joint operator A party to a joint operation that has joint control of that joint operation. joint venture A joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement. joint venture • • of the arrangement have rights to the net assets of the arrangement.
-A party to a joint venture that has joint control of that joint
+joint arrangement An arrangement of which two or more parties have joint control.

+joint control The contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.

+joint operation A joint arrangement whereby the parties that

+have joint control of the arrangement have rights to the assets, and obligations for the liabilities, relating to the arrangement.

+joint operator A party to a joint operation that has joint

+control of that joint operation.

+joint venture A joint arrangement whereby the parties that

+have joint control of the arrangement have rights

+to the net assets of the arrangement.

+joint venturer A party to a joint venture that has joint control of that joint venture.

+party to a joint

+arrangement

+An entity that participates in a joint arrangement, regardless of whether that entity has joint control of the arrangement.

+separate vehicle A separately identifiable financial structure, including separate legal entities or entities recognised by statute, regardless of whether those entities have a legal personality.